 If you are done bundling, you should decide upon the order you want to present the topics in your article.
 In most cases, you will decide to order thematically.
 For instance, if you want to discuss various aspects or angles of the main topic of your blog.
 You should then discuss every aspect in a new paragraph.

-Next to ordering according to a theme, you could also order chronological or discuss your topics in a didactic order.
-Especially when you try to explain complicated material, a didactic order, in which you explain easy stuff first and difficult aspects later could be a very good idea.
+Next, to ordering according to a theme, you could also order chronological or discuss your topics in a didactic order.
+Especially when you try to explain the complicated material, a didactic order, in which you explain easy stuff first and difficult aspects later could be a very good idea.

 |Thematic||ordered on theme, aspect, topic|